janosh/matbench-discovery/readme.md

 If you'd like to refer to Matbench Discovery in a publication, please cite the [preprint](https://doi.org/10.48550/arXiv.2308.14920):

-> Riebesell, Janosh, Rhys E. A. Goodall, Philipp Benner, Yuan Chiang, Bowen Deng, Alpha A. Lee, Anubhav Jain, and Kristin A. Persson.
+> Janosh Riebesell, Rhys E. A. Goodall, Philipp Benner, Yuan Chiang, Bowen Deng, Alpha A. Lee, Anubhav Jain, and Kristin A. Persson.
 "Matbench Discovery -- A Framework to Evaluate Machine Learning Crystal Stability Predictions." arXiv, August 28, 2023. https://doi.org/10.48550/arXiv.2308.14920.

 We welcome new models additions to the leaderboard through GitHub PRs.
-See the [contributing guide](https://janosh.github.io/matbench-discovery/contribute) for details.
+See the [contributing guide](https://janosh.github.io/matbench-discovery/contribute) for details and ask support questions via [GitHub discussion](https://github.com/janosh/matbench-discovery/discussions).

-If you're interested in joining this work, please reach out via [GitHub discussion](https://github.com/janosh/matbench-discovery/discussions) or [email](mailto:janosh.riebesell@gmail.com?subject=Collaborate%20on%20Matbench%20Discovery).

 For detailed results and analysis, check out the [preprint](https://janosh.github.io/matbench-discovery/preprint).